merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 Metabolism estimation relies on gene annotations from the functional annotation source 'KOfam', also referred to as <span class="artifact-n">[kegg-functions](/help/main/artifacts/kegg-functions)</span>.
 Therefore, for this to work, you need to have annotated your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> with hits to the KEGG KOfam database by running <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span> prior to using this program, unless you are using the `--only-user-modules` option to ONLY estimate on user-defined metabolic modules.

 Both <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span> and <span class="artifact-p">[anvi-estimate-metabolism](/help/main/programs/anvi-estimate-metabolism)</span> rely on the <span class="artifact-n">[kegg-data](/help/main/artifacts/kegg-data)</span> provided by <span class="artifact-p">[anvi-setup-kegg-data](/help/main/programs/anvi-setup-kegg-data)</span>, so if you do not already have that data on your computer, <span class="artifact-p">[anvi-setup-kegg-data](/help/main/programs/anvi-setup-kegg-data)</span> needs to be run first.
-To summarize, these are the steps that need to be completed before you can use <span class="artifact-p">[anvi-estimate-metabolism](/help/main/programs/anvi-estimate-metabolism)</span>:
+To summarize, these are the steps that need to be done before you can use <span class="artifact-p">[anvi-estimate-metabolism](/help/main/programs/anvi-estimate-metabolism)</span>:

 1. Run <span class="artifact-p">[anvi-setup-kegg-data](/help/main/programs/anvi-setup-kegg-data)</span> to get data from KEGG onto your computer.
-This step only needs to be performed once.
+This step only needs to be done once.
 2. [If not using `--only-user-modules`] Run <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span> to annotate your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> with <span class="artifact-n">[kegg-functions](/help/main/artifacts/kegg-functions)</span>.
 This program must be run on each contigs database that you want to estimate metabolism for.

-If you want to estimate metabolism for your own modules, then you have a couple of additional steps:
+If you want to estimate for your own metabolism data, then you have a couple of extra steps to go through:

 3. Define your own metabolic modules by following the formatting guidelines described [here](https://merenlab.org/software/anvio/help/main/programs/anvi-setup-user-modules/#how-do-i-format-the-module-files) and [here](https://merenlab.org/software/anvio/help/main/artifacts/user-modules-data/#a-step-by-step-guide-to-creating), and then run <span class="artifact-p">[anvi-setup-user-modules](/help/main/programs/anvi-setup-user-modules)</span> to parse them into a <span class="artifact-n">[modules-db](/help/main/artifacts/modules-db)</span>,
 4. Annotate your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> with the functional annotation sources that are required for your module definitions.
-This may require running several different programs.
-For instance, if your modules are defined in terms of NCBI COGs (i.e., the `COG20_FUNCTION` annotation source), you will need to run <span class="artifact-p">[anvi-run-ncbi-cogs](/help/main/programs/anvi-run-ncbi-cogs)</span>.
+This may require running a few different programs.
+For instance, if your modules are defined in terms of NCBI COGS (ie, the `COG20_FUNCTION` annotation source), you will need to run <span class="artifact-p">[anvi-run-ncbi-cogs](/help/main/programs/anvi-run-ncbi-cogs)</span>.
 If you are using a set of custom HMMs, you will need to run <span class="artifact-p">[anvi-run-hmms](/help/main/programs/anvi-run-hmms)</span> on that set using the `--add-to-functions-table` parameter.
 If you already have annotations from one or more of these sources, you could also import them into the contigs database using the program <span class="artifact-p">[anvi-import-functions](/help/main/programs/anvi-import-functions)</span>.
 Note that if you want to estimate metabolism on a pangenome, this annotation step needs to be run before you create the <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span> and <span class="artifact-n">[pan-db](/help/main/artifacts/pan-db)</span>.

 ## Running metabolism estimation